web analytics

 Doctors are still not sure about the effects of vitamin supplements.

-Vitamin E is consider to lower the risk of prostate cancer while vitamin A might increase it.
+Vitamin E is considered to lower the risk of prostate cancer, while vitamin A might increase it.

-So it’s better consult it with your doctor before taking such supplements.
+So it’s better to consult with your doctor before taking such supplements.

 There is no proof or research results yet about whether diet plays a part in developing prostate cancer.